Client operations and reporting guide

 Related: How to Report PPC Results to Clients · Google Ads Report Example · Automated Client Reporting

 ClientSignal generates weekly PPC reports using AI.
-Plain English, sent from your email, on your schedule.
-Start your free trial →
+Plain English, delivered by email, on your schedule, with verified agency-domain sending on Growth+.
+Start free — 2 clients →